diku-dk/EventBenchmark/README.md

 The Online Marketplace implementation targeting [Microsoft Orleans](https://github.com/diku-dk/MarketplaceOnOrleans) supports  tracking the cart history (make sure that the options ```StreamReplication``` and ```TrackCartHistory``` are set to true).
 By tracking the cart history, we can match the items in the carts with the history of product updates.
 That enables the identification of possible causal anomalies related to updates in multiple objects.

-To enable such anomaly detection, make sure both "trackTids" in ```customerWorkerConfig``` and "trackUpdates" in ```sellerWorkerConfig``` are set to true.
+To enable such anomaly detection in the driver, make sure the options "trackTids" in ```customerWorkerConfig``` and "trackUpdates" in ```sellerWorkerConfig``` in the configuration file are set to true.
 By tracking the history of TIDs for each customer cart, we can request customer actors in Orleans about the content of their respective carts submitted for checkout.
 With the cart history, we match historic cart items with the history of product updates (tracked by driver's seller workers) to identify anomalies.

 We understand these settings are sensible and prone to error.
 We are looking forward to improve such settings in the near future.

+### <a name="scalability"></a>Driver Scalability

+The project DriverBench runs simulated workload to test the driver scalability.
+That is, the driver's ability to submit more requests as more computational resources are added.

 ### <a name="etc"></a>Etc